UoB-COMSM0166/2026-group-27/devlog/README.md

     - Designing maze walls and buildings
 ### Iza：
 - Completed:
-  - uploaded and optimise demo3; uploaded menu page
+  - uploaded and optimise demo3; uploaded menu page; upload shop page
 - In Progress:
   - add money from kills to buy other guns
   - add portals and big boss